 The only way I can get my run done is if I sacrifice more than 2 hours of my normal amount of sleep.

-While sometimes it’s necessary to wake up before dawn to get your workouts in, if that means that you’ll only end up getting 3 or 4 hours of sleep that night, the benefits of your workout will probably be counteracted by the fact that your body didn’t get enough sleep.
-You must have an incredibly busy day ahead of you, and it’s probably better to be rested up for it!
-Maybe opt for a short 10 minute ab workout, or something else that can be done to fill the void.
+While sometimes it’s necessary to wake up before dawn to get your workouts in, if that means that you’ll only end up getting 3 or 4 hours of sleep that night, you will counteract the benefits of your workout by not getting enough sleep.
+Maybe opt for a short 10 minute workout, or something else that can be done to fill the void.